NCTraCSIDSci/clark/README.md

 ```

 ### Packaging
-Packaging is handled using [PyInstaller](http://www.pyinstaller.org) to bundle the python engine and [Electron Builder](http://electron.build) to package everything together and build standalone applications and/or installers.
+Packaging is handled using [PyInstaller](http://www.pyinstaller.org) to bundle the Python engine and [Electron Builder](http://electron.build) to package everything together and build standalone applications and/or installers.
 Execution of each of these commands can be done using npm scripts.

 - Bundles python libraries into standalone binary
   ```